Opinion | Marjorie Taylor Greene’s vile new antics highlight a 50-year GOP story

 And so GOP leaders continue humoring tales that the election was stolen from Trump, because such “jihadist ecstasy” energizes the base.
 Recall that GOP officials declined to recognize Biden’s victory for weeks precisely in order to keep the GOP base fired up for the Georgia runoffs.

-Meanwhile, the explosion of extreme right wing news sources have “opened up a path to power and popularity for people like Marjorie Taylor Greene, who reject governing altogether,” Kabaservice continued.
+Meanwhile, the explosion of extreme right-wing news sources has “opened up a path to power and popularity for people like Marjorie Taylor Greene, who reject governing altogether,” Kabaservice continued.
 Policing people like her risks alienating the voters she has energized.

 GOP leaders stand down against Trump

 What’s noteworthy is that GOP leaders basically agree with this analysis.
-The New York Times reports that Senate Minority Leader Mitch McConnell is backing away from his effort to distance the GOP from Trump.
+The New York Times reports that Senate Minority Leader Mitch McConnell (R-Ky.) is backing away from his effort to distance the GOP from Trump.

 Why?
 Because McConnell’s calculations are trapped between the recognition that if the party sticks with Trump, it will keep alienating “women and suburban voters,” and the understanding that Trump brings “new voters into the Republican fold.”